joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/writing-callback-methods-for-metadata-and-cue-points.md

 <div>

-The following code sets the NetStream object’s `client` property to a custom class, CustomClient, which defines handlers for the callback methods:
+The following code sets the NetStream object's `client` property to a custom class, CustomClient, which defines handlers for the callback methods:

     var nc:NetConnection = new NetConnection();